ivandov/loopback-vue-starter/README.md

 # LoopBack Vue Starter
-This project is a starter template for integrating [LoopBack v3.x](http://loopback.io/doc/en/lb3/) and [Vue.JS v2.0](https://vuejs.org/).
+The LoopBack Vue Starter template has a very minimal set of features pre-enabled.
+The starter template uses [LoopBack v3.x](http://loopback.io/doc/en/lb3/) for API serving & management and [Vue.JS v2.0](https://vuejs.org/) as an embedded frontend client.

 This project was built with [vue-cli 3](https://cli.vuejs.org/) and therefore can use the `vue ui` command to manage Vue plugins.

-## Getting Started
-The starter template has a very minimal set of features pre-enabled.
-Follow one of these sections to get your application template up and running

-### Development Mode
+## Run in Development Mode
 The Development mode runs the LoopBack server through Nodemon to auto-reload any changes.
 The UI frontend is started as a separate task on a different port.
 This allows for the ability to manually start the server and the UI separately if needed.

 To run the LoopBack server and Vue frontend in development mode (with active reload) run: